-32. The Guidelines go on to provide, at paragraph 6.192, 'the term 'business affairs' has been interpreted to mean 'the totality of the money-making affairs of an organisation or undertaking as distinct from its private or internal affairs'.

-33. The release of the information would disclose commercial and contractual information of a business that could unreasonably affect their business affairs in the following adverse ways:
+- 39. The Guidelines go on to provide, at paragraph 6.192, '[t]he term 'business affairs' has been interpreted to mean 'the totality of the money-making affairs of an organisation or undertaking as distinct from its private or internal affairs'. - 40.
+I found that the documents reveal information concerning the commercial affairs of third parties.
+I consider that release of that information could unreasonably affect those third parties business affairs in the following adverse ways: